 Pro tip: Make sure your hood is just the right distance from the cooking area!
 Too high and it’s less efficient in removing smells, too low and it’s unsafe.
 The magic numbers are around 55CM for induction and 65CM for gas.

 5. Match the intensity of your cooking sessions to suction power

-Similar to how you choose hobs, look at the type and frequency of your cooking when it comes to picking the right hood.
+Similar to how you choose hobs, look at the type and frequency of your cooking when it comes to picking the right cooker hoods.

 Deep frying, charring and other oilier forms of cooking require powerful suction so that you don’t smell as if you’ve stepped out of a BBQ gathering 24/7.
 A chimney hood usually fits the bill.

 If you’re the sort that regularly dabaos food from nearby instead, a slimline hood will suffice to handle light cooking – and some can even be retracted to save space.